United States Flag

 Answer

 Thanks for your question.
-The easiest way to enter Canada and legally work is through the American Federation of Musicians (AFM).
-What follows is the latest information from the Canadian Office of the American Federation of Musicians (as of July 11, 2005):
+One way to enter Canada and legally work is through the American Federation of Musicians (AFM).
+Here is some information we received from the Canadian Office of the American Federation of Musicians back in July, 2005:

 Cultural Exchange – AFM Members Performing in Canada